 I think it’s an atmosphere that carries over to the rest of the album.
 There’s always been something kind of cold about this collection of songs, at least for me.
 I don’t know how else to put it.

 The lyrics for Green Ribbon Hippopotamus came from an attempt at free association writing, where you just put pen to paper and keep writing without giving any thought to what you’re doing.
 I’m not sure how successful it was, but the drum loop still stands as one of the more demented things of its kind I’ve concocted, and the lyrics are pretty messed up, with a bizarre return to sexual imagery that comes straight out of left field.

-there are quite a few instrumental tracks. i tried to lay down vocals on some of them, but they all seemed to open up and gain something when the words were gone. the best of these is probably pictures of lillian — a lounge-y, long, winding thing that follows the same unchanging bass line for a little over six minutes, while organ, electric guitar, and various synth sounds appear and disappear. it’s all about the groove, and i manage a pretty tasty one-handed drum fill on the snare and toms early on. no way could i have done anything like that a few albums back.
+There are quite a few instrumental tracks.
+I tried to record vocal tracks for some of them, but they all seemed to open up when the words were gone.
+The best of these songs is probably Pictures of Lillian — a slinky mid-tempo groove that follows the same unchanging bass line for a little over six minutes while organ, electric guitar, and various synth sounds appear and disappear.
+There’s a pretty tasty one-handed drum fill on the snare and toms early on.
+No way could I have done anything like that a few albums back.

-overall, i felt this was the best thing i’d done since BEAUTIFULLY STUPID, though the two albums don’t really have anything common. when that other half of mr. sinister heard it, he said the music made him picture me “in a goth dance club, playing digital folk tunes for vampires”.
+Overall, I felt this was the best thing I’d done since BEAUTIFULLY STUPID, though the two albums don’t really have anything common.
+When that other half of Mr. Sinister heard it he said the music made him picture me “in a goth dance club, playing digital folk tunes for vampires”.

-i kind of liked that image. still do.
+I kind of liked that image.
+Still do.